AllenNeuralDynamics/aind-data-transfer-service/docs/source/UserGuide.rst

 Prerequisites
 -------------

--  It’s assumed that raw data is already stored and organized on a shared network drive such as VAST.
+-  It's assumed that raw data is already stored and organized on a shared network drive such as VAST.
 -  The raw data should be organized by modality.